What is a Community Health Center?

 Location

-• Maine’s Community Health Center network spans as far north as Fort Kent, as far south as North Berwick, eastward to Lubec and westward to Rangeley.
-These service sites serve nearly 210,000 patients each year, or almost 16% of Maine’s total population.
+- Maine’s Community Health Center network spans as far north as Fort Kent, as far south as North Berwick, eastward to Lubec and westward to Rangeley.
+These service sites serve over 200,000 patients each year.
+(1 in 6 Maine people).